- Dogsled midway between Norway and the North Pole

 Good level of fitness.
 You should have previous outdoor experience (inc. camping in summertime) and be comfortable living in close proximity with others.
 Minimum age 18 (16 if accompanied by adult).

 No previous dog sledding experience is required.
 Dog sledding, winter camping and tasks around camp can be physically demanding.
 You will need to assist the dogs during uphill sections by stepping off and running behind the sled.

 What makes this "Medium-Hard"?

-This tour features winter camping, which significantly adds to the level of challenge compared to a cabin tour, and also takes place in a very remote landscape.
+This tour features winter camping in fibre-glass igloo and also takes place in a very remote landscape.
 The terrain is treeless and can be very exposed.

 NB: Perception of difficulty is very subjective.
 What is hard to one person may be easy for another and vice versa, depending on factors including level of fitness, age and previous experience.
 Weather conditions/temperatures can also dramatically affect the actual level of challenge encountered.